Free Roof Replacement Grants: Government & Private Help

 BAI Eligibility

-Applicants replacing roofs through the BIA Housing Improvement Program must meet several criteria to qualify for free services.
+Applicants who are replacing roofs through the BIA Housing Improvement Program must meet several criteria to qualify for free services.

 • Members of a federally recognized American Indian tribe or Alaska Native